grouptwentynine/Pickering_emulsions/README.md

 ## Usage guide:
 Download the whole folder as a zip file and extract it entirely to let matlab load experimental data tables.

+- langevin_random.m code can take hours to run correctly, be patient.
+- postprocessing.py can be used to postprocess in blender the authomatically written result from langevin_random.py